BWCache: Accelerating Video Diffusion Transformers through Block-Wise Caching: Methodology

 As illustrated in Figure \ref{fig:analysis}, intermediate stages of video generation frequently exhibit redundant block computations.
 To minimize computational redundancy and accelerate inference, we propose Block-Wise Caching (BWCache).
 Instead of computing each DiT block at every timestep, we selectively reuse block features cached from the previous timestep.
 We employ the average of the accumulated relative L1 distance as a similarity indicator to determine when to reuse the cached blocks:

 where $\mathrm{L1}_{\mathrm{rel}}$ is defined in Eq.(\ref{eq:l1rel}), and $\delta$ is the similarity threshold.
+The threshold $\delta$ represents an acceptable level of variation, and when features change more, fewer blocks are cached, naturally adapting to the scene dynamics.
 Specifically, at each timestep, we calculate the relative L1 distance between each DiT block and its counterpart from the preceding timestep.
 After each timestep, we cache all block features and calculate the arithmetic mean of their relative L1 distances.
 If this mean is less than the indicator threshold $\delta$, block computations can be skipped for subsequent timesteps starting from $t-1$, allowing the reuse of cached features; otherwise, the block will be recomputed.
 A smaller threshold $\delta$ reduces cache reuse, while a larger threshold speeds up video generation, but may adversely affect video quality.
 The appropriate threshold $\delta$ should be chosen to optimize inference speed without compromising visual quality.

 Reusing DiT blocks in the final diffusion timesteps significantly degrades visual fidelity, as these timesteps represent the critical phase where the latent space transitions from structured noise to a high-quality video.
 Once BWCache is triggered at the $k$-th step, caching reuse is restricted to the first half of the remaining steps, while the second half is explicitly computed.
 Therefore, the last $k/2$ steps are always recomputed, ensuring thorough refinement during the most sensitive stage of generation.